dash-/git-wrapper2-promise/README.md

 **NOTE** In addition to implementing promises, this library removes the event emissions that were present in previous versions.
-If you desire event emissions, you must therefore be implement them yourself.
+If you desire event emissions, you must therefore implement them yourself.

 ## Installation